 Afritex is involved in various corporate responsibility projects, including partnering with local charitable organisations in each of the regions we are established in, to provide by-catch fish free of charge in order to feed the underprivileged with a food source high in protein and nutritional value.

-With our unique traceability system all our seafood can be fully traced from origin to final destination.
-Traceability information is captured into an online database and by simply scanning a barcode the following information can be obtained – ocean, vessel and date of catch; species; who the skipper of the vessel was; temperature logging from when seafood is harvested, stored on board the vessel and transported to final destination; sustainability of the ocean of catch; method of catch and weight.
+With our unique Fish Trace System all our seafood can be fully traced from origin to final destination.
+Traceability data is captured into an online database and by simply scanning a barcode the following information can be obtained – ocean, vessel and date of catch; species; who the skipper of the vessel was; temperature logging from when seafood is harvested, stored on board the vessel and transported to final destination; sustainability of the ocean of catch; method of catch and weight.

 Each fish is tagged with a unique barcode tag.
 This barcode is allocated to that specific fish, placed onto all outer packaging and recorded for traceability.
 The barcode can be scanned from across the world and the data relevant to the specific product will come up.